icerpc/icerpc-docs/pages/docs/slice/language-guide/proxy-types.md

 ```

 When you call `CreateWidgetAsync`, you get back a `WidgetProxy` instead of a plain
-[ServiceAddress][csharp-service-adddress], even though the only information transmitted over the wire is the service
+[ServiceAddress][csharp-service-address], even though the only information transmitted over the wire is the service
 address.

 {% slice2 %}